While you’ll discover rich history and wacky roadside attractions in the Hawkeye State, you’ll also find quite a few haunted places in Iowa.

 As legend goes, the ghost of Dr. Robert Morehouse, the first Chairman of the Astronomy and Physics Department at the university, haunts the observatory.
 It doesn’t seem like much of a stretch since his remains, as well as his wife’s, are interred in the entryway’s wall.
 Students (thankfully not me) have reported feeling like they were being watched while in the basement and noticed ghostly corrections on their observation logs.
 I love the idea that Dr. Morehouse can’t help grading papers — even in the afterlife.

-Drake University Observatory, Waveland Golf Course grounds, 4908 University Avenue in Des Moines, Iowa
+Drake Municipal Observatory, Waveland Golf Course grounds, 4908 University Avenue in Des Moines, Iowa

 The building was opened to paranormal investigators for overnight visits in 2012.
 Less adventurous visitors can also take bi-monthly day tours of the Manor.